I’ve decided to put this FAQ together to help those with questions about installing GE 3-way switches.

-- You cannot use dumb 3-way switches with smart switches (You must purchase the matching GE add-on switch to wire with your GE smart master switch).
+- You cannot use dumb 3-way switches with most smart switches (You must purchase the matching GE add-on switch to wire with your GE smart master switch).

 - If the line is wired into the light fixture, you will not be able to use GE Smart Switches in a 3-way configuration without running additional wires.
 There are other smart options available listed below.

 Recommendations before beginning: